Kevin-Jay-Roberts21/axon-research-app-downloads/README.md

 Intel Macs: https://github.com/Kevin-Jay-Roberts21/axon-research-app-downloads/releases/latest/download/axon-research-app-macos-x64.dmg

+### Download Instructions
+Since this app is disctributed through GitHub (and not through an official app store), your computer may warn that the installer is from an "unidentified developer" or "potential unsafe source."
+This is expected, the app does not contain malware, it simply hasn't been code-signed with a commercial developer license.

+**On Windows:** You may see a SmartScreen warning.
+To continue, click "More Info" and then "Run anyway".
+**On MacOS:** You may see a message that the app "cannot be opened because it is from an inidentified developer."
+To proceed, right-click (or Control-click) the app, select "Open," and confirm.

+Once you bypass this initial check, the app will install and run normally.

 ## Axon Simulator App Information
 The Axon Simulator App allows a user to experiment with axon voltage behaviors based on various axonal properties via user inputs.
 The app consists of four main pages which are described below.